A Christmas Greeting from A.J. and Barbara Fedor

 Jesus shed all his blood to atone for (wash away - not just cover) all the sins of mankind.

 Jesus did all that and more.
 Only when we realize and act upon those facts, can we truly "celebrate" Christmas.
 That's where the real joy comes from, and yes, you can feel it every day for the rest of your life!

 When you realize that your simple acceptance of the above mentioned events, have changed your eternity from the flames and torments of hell, to the glories of Heaven, it WILL change both you, and your relationship to God, as well as to every other human being on the planet.
 When this happens, you will never be the same.
 Then and only then, will you know the true meaning of Christmas.

-All alone in my car, fifty years ago, on Christmas day, 1969, at 4:30 PM in a heavy snowstorm, under a bridge in Indianapolis, I received the ultimate Christmas gift.
+All alone in my car, fifty-one years ago, on Christmas day, 1969, at 4:30 PM in a heavy snowstorm, under a bridge in Indianapolis, I received the ultimate Christmas gift.
 I received Jesus Christ as my Lord and Savior.
-Now the joy, peace, goodwill and love I used to “dial up” for the Christmas season is a permanent part of my life, that I feel 24-7-365.
-You see, it never leaves when you actually receive the gift of Christmas.
+Now the joy, peace, goodwill and love I used to “dial up” for the Christmas season is a permanent part of my life, that I feel 24-7-365 and a quarter. :o) You see, it never leaves when you actually receive the gift of Christmas.
 In fact, it gets better every day.
 Believe me, Jesus is the only gift that keeps on giving!